RunKingProgram/HiRRM/README.md

 ...

 #### Order
-Submodel is an object class of numeric, that is, the order of optimal Legendre Submodel is an object class of numeric or formula.
-Corrently,   submodel is taken at the order of optimal Legendre polynomial used to fit  population dynamic trajectory, which can be detemined by:
+An object class of numeric or formula，corrently,   which is taken at the order of optimal Legendre polynomial used to fit  population dynamic trajectory.
 ```
 coefy <- Estimate_coefy(Phenotype,Order)
 ```